mikeal/limbo/README.md

 Writing native ESM and being compatibile with people who use `require()` in Node.js and older compilers is pretty broken. `limbo` is here to help.

+Run the following command in the root of your package.

 ```
 $ npx @mikeal/limbo test/test*.js
 ```